logo

 Kiosk, App mode

-Modern browsers allow different modes to allow for more desktop-like experience when working with web applications.
+Modern browsers offer different modes to allow for more desktop-like experience when working with web applications.
 This section describes how to configure Webswing application to run in app mode and kiosk mode in Chromium-based browsers (Chrome, Edge, ...).

 App mode (PWA)

-App mode or Progressive Web App is used when you want to have a more desktop-like feel to the application.
+App mode or Progressive Web App is used when you want to have a more desktop-like UX with the application.
 You can save a shortcut to the application (web page) and open it the same way as you open any other desktop application.
 The PWA loads your application in a special Chrome browser window with minimal GUI, without address bar and other standard browser controls.
 The application is branded based on your settings in Webswing app config.
+We also recommend to set Swing windows to undecoratedand always maximized.

 See our video guide to learn how to create PWA in a few steps.